Due to cleaning and ongoing construction at the Cathedral, some areas may occasionally be inaccessible.

-- Due to the size of the Columbarium, your party may not be more than seven people.
+- Due to the size of the Columbarium, your party may not be more than 12 people.

-- All guests must wear masks and consent to be temperature-checked at the doors of the Cathedral.
+- All guests must wear masks while inside the Cathedral.

 - A Cathedral clergyperson will preside over a short committal service.
 You may choose not to have a service, but a cleric must place the ashes in the niche.